Tribal Health Scholars

-Tribal Health Scholars (THS) is a paid externship program that supports and inspires AI/AN high school students to envision themselves as healthcare professionals and to pursue education required for a career in healthcare.
+Tribal Health Scholars (THS)is a paid externship program that supports and inspires AIAN high school students to envision themselves as healthcare professionals.

 Tribal Health Scholars (THS)

-1. A 14-week virtual experience where each week, scholars learn in depth about different healthcare fields and hear from guest speakers
+1. 10-week virtual experience to learn in depth about healthcare fields, hear from guest speakers and get a booklet to keep

-2. 12 hours of a clinical shadowing externship where scholars gain exposure to health careers at their local tribal health clinics or hospitals (Scrubs will be provided)
+2. 10 hours of clinical shadowing at local tribal health clinics or hospitals (scrubs will be provided for scholars to keep)

 3. One-on-one and group mentoring on scholar’s educational and career interests